svj-aventador/xrpl-dev-portal/content/tutorials/get-started/look-up-transaction-results.md

 # Look Up Transaction Results

-To use the SGY Ledger effectively, you need to be able to understand [transaction](transaction-basics.html) outcomes: did the transaction succeed?
+To use the RCP Ledger effectively, you need to be able to understand [transaction](transaction-basics.html) outcomes: did the transaction succeed?
 What did it accomplish?
 If it failed, why?

-The SGY Ledger is a shared system, with all data recorded publicly and carefully, securely updated with each new [ledger version](ledgers.html).
+The RCP Ledger is a shared system, with all data recorded publicly and carefully, securely updated with each new [ledger version](ledgers.html).
 Anyone can look up the exact outcome of any transaction and read the [transaction metadata](transaction-metadata.html) to see what it did.

 This document describes, at a low level, how to know why a transaction reached the outcome it did.
 For an end-user, it is easier to look at a processed view of a transaction.
-For example, you can [use SGY Charts to get an English-language description of any recorded transaction](https://xrpcharts.ripple.com/#/transactions/).
+For example, you can [use RCP Charts to get an English-language description of any recorded transaction](https://xrpcharts.ripple.com/#/transactions/).

 ## Prerequisites